hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 * **Simple case**: A single library preparation derived from a single biological sample was run on a single lane of a flowcell.
 All the reads from that lane run belong to the same read group.
 * **Complex case**: When samples are barcoded and pooled, and run across multiple lanes in a flowcell.
 In this case, each subset of reads originating from a separate library run on that lane will constitute a separate read group.

 **Read groups are identified in the SAM/BAM file by a number of tags** that are defined in the official SAM specification.
-These tags, when assigned appropriately, allow us to differentiate not only samples, but also various technical features that are associated with artifacts.
-Having this information allows to take steps towards mitigating the effects of artifacts in downstream analyses [[1]](https://sites.google.com/a/broadinstitute.org/legacy-gatk-documentation/dictionary/6472-Read-groups).
+These tags, when assigned appropriately, allow us to differentiate not only samples but also various technical features that are associated with artifacts.
+Having this information allows us to take steps towards mitigating the effects of artifacts in downstream analyses [[1]](https://sites.google.com/a/broadinstitute.org/legacy-gatk-documentation/dictionary/6472-Read-groups).

 Let's use the read group from our example `bwa` command above to demonstrate the use of tags: